Email

 ## Delivery Tracking

-The platform tracks delivery events for every outbound email:
+The platform records available provider lifecycle events for outbound email:

 * **Delivery confirmation** - When the receiving mail server accepts the message